calimero-project/introduction/README.md

 - Read device information of the Calimero KNX device, for example with the ETS device info diagnostics.
 Or, use the Calimero device info tool `./gradlew run --args="devinfo 224.0.23.12 1.1.10"`.

 - Discover the KNX IP device.
-With the Calimero discover tool, `./gradlew run -Dexec.args="discover"`
+With the Calimero discover tool, `./gradlew run --args="discover"`

   Example output: